-The components of the direct investment financial account comprise equity capital, reinvested earnings and other capital associated with inter-company debt transactions.
+The components of the direct investment financial account comprise equity capital, reinvestment of earnings and debt instruments associated with inter-company debt transactions.
 Inter-company transactions between affiliated monetary financial institutions and between affiliated other financial institutions (for example, securities dealers) are limited to those associated with permanent debt.
 The usual inter-company deposits and other claims and liabilities associated with these financial institutions are reported under other investment.